 Stick to food which is well cooked and hot and fruits and vegetables which you can peel yourself.

 When it comes to water, it is best to drink bottled water and avoid locally made ice cubes.
 If the tap water is drinkable, you could sterilize it by boiling it or leaving it in a copper water bottle for some time before drinking it.
-The copper bottle will alkalize the water and help eliminate bacteria.
+The copper bottle can alkalize the water and help eliminate bacteria.

 Dealing with Altitude Sickness

 If your altitude sickness symptoms are mild, you can continue climbing, but at a much slower pace.
 This will help your body acclimatize more easily.
 However, it could be a good idea to stop for a while or descend if your symptoms do not disappear.